 - A. First, make sure you know what is "good"...good is not simply what you want or prefer. - B. That which is truly good is consistent with the will of God in your life.
 His good and gracious will. - C. In fact on account of our sin, we resist what is truly good for us. - 1.
 On a purely physical level I know that it is very bad for me to engage in certain eating habits and yet I often eat what is bad for me.
-God informs me as to what is good for my body, but I go the opposite direction! - 2.
-On a spiritual level, we do this all the time. - D. But what is good includes: - 1.
+God informs me as to what is good for my body, but I frequently go the opposite direction!
+Last Monday I needed to minister on my day off, but poor me as I added unnecessary stress on myself, I just couldn't help myself: After the call, I pulled over on the way to another appointment to have a maple bar and chocolate donut...what was that all about?! - 2.
+On a spiritual level, we do this all the time.
+We don't really believe God is working good, so we neglect the spiritual resources He offers and we cut ourselves off from their benefit! - D. But what is good includes: - 1.
 Whatever it takes to lead us to repentance!